DarylKrans/V-Max-Sync-Tool/README.md

 If you are here for ReMaster Utilities executable, there are 3 here.
 Please use the most recent upload if you want the most current version.
--- note, .Net 3.5 version for Windows XP will no longer be receiving updates due to compiler errors on the more recent code.
+-- note, .Net 3.5 version for Windows XP has been removed.
+It is an older version and doesn't build with the newer functions added.

 Protection methods currently handled by ReMaster include..